WillemNieuwenhuisSoft/camera_capture/readme.md

 - start: local time to start the capture (HH:MM)
 - end: local time to end the capture (HH:MM)
 - interval: time in minutes between captures.
 - locations_file: name of the file containing the names of camera locations and their URLs.
 The file is expected in the current folder.
 - verbose: enable verbose output for debugging and information

 You can use the CLI to update these values, or manually edit the file.

 ---

+## How the App Works

+1. **Configuration**
+   The app uses a configuration file (`camera.config`) in your user profile directory to store settings such as the root folder for saving images, capture interval, and start/end times.

+2. **Camera Locations**
+   Camera URLs and location names are loaded from a user provided CSV file (default = `camera_locations.txt`).
+Each row should have a `url` and a `location` column.
+The user is free to add/remove locations at will.

+3. **Image Capture**
+   For each camera, the app downloads the latest image and saves it in a folder structure:
+   `root_folder/location/YYYY/MM/DD/`
+   The root_folder is read from the configuration file when starting the app.

+4. **Scheduling**
+   The app can run once, repeat for the current day, or repeat indefinitely, based on your command line options.
+For all locations the scheduled start and end time per day are equal.

+   The capture moments are equally spaced after the `start` time and will stop on or before the `end` time, never after.

+5. **CLI Configuration**
+   You can list and update configuration settings using the CLI.

+---